GEAR UP

 To qualify for assistance:

-· The applicant must be a public-school teacher, counselor, or administrator currently employed by one of the 10 school districts served by the Seminole State College GEAR UP grant AND
+• The applicant must be a public-school teacher, counselor, or administrator currently employed by one of the partner school districts served by the Seminole State College GEAR UP grant.

-· The application must include an endorsement of the training by a district administrator prior to submission for consideration.
+• The application must include an endorsement of the training by a district administrator before it is submitted for consideration.

 Parents